tlswg/tls13-spec/draft-ietf-tls-tls13.md

 See {{zero-rtt-backwards-compatibility}}.

-If the version chosen by the server is not supported by the client (or not acceptable), the client MUST send a "protocol_version" alert message and close the connection.
+If the version chosen by the server is not supported by the client (or not acceptable), the client MUST abort the handshake with a "protocol_version" alert.

 If a TLS server receives a ClientHello containing a version number greater than the highest version supported by the server, it MUST reply according to the